 Endometriosis Excision Specialist in Palo Alto, California

 Severe pain with your periods?
-Killer cramps?
 You might have endometriosis

 What Is Endometriosis?

-Endometriosis is a fairly common gynecological disorder which can cause extremely painful periods, chronic and disabling pelvic pain anytime during the month, and subfertility/infertility, among other symptoms.
+Endometriosis is a chronic estrogen dependent disease that can cause incapacitating pain, organ failure, infertility, and other severe medical consequences if not adequately treated.
 It was described in medical literature more than 300 years ago and was even alluded to in ancient medical texts from nearly 4,000 years ago.
-And, far from being a rare disorder, it’s estimated that 176,000,000 women and pubescent girls from around the world have endometriosis.
+And, far from being a rare disease, it’s estimated that as many as 200 million women and pubescent girls from around the world have endometriosis.

 Endometriosis develops when endometrial-like cells similar to those lining the inside of the uterus (endometrium) begin growing in other areas or organs of the body.